OUR STORY

 Spider Web Gardens continues the tradition of providing a quality product and outstanding customer service.
 Spider Web Gardens is committed to the community and supports several organizations.
 Additionally, Spider Web Gardens is committed to protecting and sustaining the environment by encouraging customers to plant native species, low maintenance plants and to use pesticides and fertilizers sparingly.

-Spider Web Gardens is a 200-acre farm with 16 greenhouses, 2 acres in field grown trees, shrubs and perennials as well as acreage for cut flower and vegetable production.
-Spring and early summer are the busiest seasons at Spider Web Gardens, growing for retail and industry customers, landscapers, designers and gardeners.
+Spider Web Gardens is a 200-acre farm with 16 greenhouses, retail ready shrubs and perennials as well as acreage for cut flower and vegetable production.
+Spring and early summer are the busiest seasons at Spider Web Gardens, growing for retail and community landscapers, designers and gardeners.